Estonia–Sri Lanka relations: History

 Sri Lanka first recognized Estonia on 10 October 1991, and diplomatic relations were established on 31 January 1996.
 Since Estonia's induction into the European Union it has had a positive effect on bilateral relations with Sri Lanka, since the EU is one of Sri Lanka's biggest donors and trade partners.

-On April 30, 2009 an invitation was given by Ambassador Jayasooriya to the Speaker of the Estonian Parliament to visit Sri Lanka and strengthen the relationship between the two countries when the Sri Lankan Ambassador met Toomas Hendrik Ilves, the President of Estonia.
+On April 30, 2009, an invitation was given by Ambassador Jayasooriya to the Speaker of the Estonian Parliament to visit Sri Lanka and strengthen the relationship between the two countries when the Sri Lankan Ambassador met Toomas Hendrik Ilves, the President of Estonia.

 In 2009, Kaido Kotkas of Estonia argued for closer relations with Sri Lanka:

-Sri Lankan people, in fact lots of them, don’t know much about Estonia and the majority of the Estonians do not know anything about Sri Lanka, either.
+Sri Lankan people, in fact lots of them, don't know much about Estonia and the majority of the Estonians do not know anything about Sri Lanka, either.
 To know each other and to establish acquaintances, at least we have to start a process of communication, establish contacts, visit and become friends.
 It is nice to visit as friends.
 It is nice to invite each other as friends and ask them to come down to play some tennis or badminton or to have some lunch or dinner together.
 After establishing some form of a mutual understanding, after exploring some form of commonness between us and by then we will have some common topics to talk about.

-Estonia's first consulate in Sri Lanka was declared opened on the 24th of February 2011.
+Estonia's first consulate in Sri Lanka was declared opened on 24 February 2011.